iamguid/ngx-mf/README.md

 }
 ```

-Lets say we want, for example, infer FormGroup where
+Lets say we want, for example, infer `FormGroup` where
 fields `firstName`, `lastName`, `nickname`, `birthday`
 should be `FormControl` and field `contacts` should be
 `FormArray` of `FormGroups`.

 First of all we need to exclude `id` from our model,
-it is needed because all fields are required.
+it is needed because all fields are required by default.
 If we need to exclude some fields we
 should omit or pick them from source model.

 ```typescript
 Omit<IUserModel, 'id'>
 ```

+Ofcourse you can save optional fields in output type,
+see chapter Infer Mode

 If we want to add some field then we should using `&`
 operator, for examle: